crazycode/play-useragentcheck/readme.md

 ## What is UserAgentCheck ?

 UserAgentCheck provides an easy way to notify users when their browser is outdated.
 It displays a non disruptive banner at the top of the page and drives the user to a page where he/she may download an upgrade.
-Optionally, can block access to a browser if the version is older than the required one, e.g., html5 features needed.
+Optionally, it can block access to a browser if the version is older than the required one, e.g., html5 features needed.

 ![screenshot](https://github.com/orefalo/useragentcheck/raw/master/screenshot.png)